 See Related: Five-Letter Animals to Know Around the World

-“How much sleep do parakeets need” and “how long do parakeets sleep” are concerns of every new budgie owner.
+“How much sleep do parakeets need” and “How long do parakeets sleep?” are concerns of every new budgie owner.
 If you notice that yours is sleeping for an unusually long or short period, something may be wrong with them.
-It wouldn’t be a bad idea to take them to the veterinarian to check out.
+Taking them to the veterinarian to check out wouldn’t be a bad idea.

-In certain situations, it may be necessary to do this – they may just need a better night’s sleep.
-This may involve covering their cage with a blanket, modifying the temperature of the room, or relocating them to a more peaceful location.
+It may be necessary to do this in certain situations – they may need a better night’s sleep.
+This may involve covering their cage with a blanket, modifying the room’s temperature, or relocating them to a more peaceful location.